 Nonetheless, some scientists have tested granite samples, and found that some did emit unsafe levels of radiation: “New York State Health Department research scientist Michael Kitto, PhD, says only a small fraction of the granite samples he has tested have emitted radon at levels that were over those considered safe…But he added that a few of his samples showed levels that were high enough to alarm him” (WebMD).

-Overall, it doesn’t seem to be too big of a concern, but I’d be wary of cheap granite from potentially sketchy sources.
+Overall, it doesn’t seem to be too big of a concern when considering quartz vs granite countertops, but I’d be wary of cheap granite from potentially sketchy sources.

 Quartz vs Granite Head-to-Head Comparison

 Now that we’ve reviewed each of these stone countertops, let’s put them head-to-head: